 About Eccleshall Parish Council

 Eccleshall Parish Council was formed in 1894 and is one of the largest Parishes in Staffordshire with some 20,000 acres and 133 public Rights of Way.
 There are 15 Councillors representing 4 wards.
 The Clerk is the only employee and has been in post since May 2017.
-Eccleshall became one of the first Parish Councils in Staffordshire to achieve Quality Status in November 2004.
-To obtain Quality Status various tasks have to be fulfilled including publishing a quarterly newsletter and maintaining a web site, the Clerk must hold certificates in Local Council Policy.
+The Clerk hold the professional Certificate in Local Council Administration.

 The Council has four active Committees – Policy and Resources, Traffic Management, Enhancements and Footpaths.
 Members are encouraged to sit on at least one committee and to attend training sessions.
 Individual members undertake responsibility for carrying out risk assessments on Council property and helping to maintain items where possible.